Review of the QCD sum rules for exotic states: type tetraquark states

 In the type-II diquark model \cite{Maiani-1405-Tetra-model-2}, Maiani et al assign the $Y(4008)$, $Y(4260)$, $Y(4290/4220)$ and $Y(4630)$ as four tetraquark states with the $L=1$ based on the effective spin-spin and spin-orbit interactions, see Eq.\eqref{Maiani-model-2-L1-H}.
-In Ref.\cite{Ali-Maiani-Y-EPJC-2018}, A. Ali et al incorporate the dominant spin-spin, spin-orbit and tensor interactions, see Eq.\eqref{Ali-model-tensor-H}, and observe that the preferred assignments of the tetraquark states with $L=1$ are the $Y(4220)$, $Y(4330)$, $Y(4390)$, $Y(4660)$.
-In the diquark model, the quantum numbers of the $Y$ states are shown explicitly in Table \ref{Maiani-Ali-Y-assign}, where the $L$ is the angular momentum between the diquark and antidiquark, $\vec{S}=\vec{S}_{qc}+ \vec{S}_{\bar{q}\bar{c}}$, $\vec{J}=\vec{S}+ \vec{L}$.
+In Ref.\cite{Ali-Maiani-Y-EPJC-2018}, A. Ali et al incorporate the dominant spin-spin, spin-orbit and tensor interactions, see Eq.\eqref{Ali-model-tensor-H}, and observe that the preferred assignments of the tetraquark states with the $L=1$ are the $Y(4220)$, $Y(4330)$, $Y(4390)$, $Y(4660)$.
+In the diquark model, the quantum numbers of the $Y$ states are shown explicitly in Table \ref{Maiani-Ali-Y-assign}, where the $L$ is the angular momentum between the diquark and antidiquark, $\vec{S}=\vec{S}_{qc}+ \vec{S}_{\bar{q}\bar{c}}$, $\vec{J}=\vec{S}+ \vec{L}$, and $L=1$ denotes the explicit P-wave.